Drosty/fantasydata/README.md

 3. Commit your changes (`git commit -am 'Added some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## Inspiration

+This gem relied heavily on the [Echowrap](https://github.com/timcase/echowrap) gem to follow best practices around the structure of the gem, tests and documentation.